Home Warranty vs Extended Warranty: Key Differences & Which Is Better

 Manufacturer Warranty vs. Extended Warranty vs. Home Warranty

 It's important to understand all three protection types before making a decision.
-Here's how they stack up side-by-side:
+Here's how they stack up side-by-side using 2026 pricing:

 Feature Manufacturer Warranty Extended Warranty Home Warranty